make-42/xyosc/README.md

 Note: `xyosc` might not chose the right device to get audio from by default.
 When you run xyosc it displays a list of capture devices with indices, change the `capturedeviceindex` option to the right index if it isn't the right one by default.

+You should also always set read buffers smaller than the ring buffer by a few frames' worth of samples to prevent race conditions.

 # Features
  - XY mode, single channel mode (L/R/Mix modes), bars - can be toggled with the `F` key
  - particles